Filter Harmful Chemicals Out of Your Water

-The FDA has classified fluoride as a drug so when it’s added to our water, we are forced to take a drug whether we have consented or not.
-Personally, I am not okay with this even if it is with good intention.
+The FDA has classified fluoride as a drug, so when it’s added to our water, we are forced to take a drug whether we have consented or not.
+Personally, I am not okay with this, even if it is with good intentions.

-For me as an adult, I follow that same guideline and consume the same amount of water.
+As an adult, I follow that same guideline and consume the same amount of water.
 Now our children are receiving the same amount of fluoride intake as adults.
-How is it safe to give the same dosage to every person whether a newborn or an adult?
+How is it safe to give the same dosage to every person, whether a newborn or an adult?

-Only 50-60% of fluoride is excreted from the body which means the rest is accumulated into the body.
+Only 50-60% of fluoride is excreted from the body, which means the rest is accumulated in the body.
 Fluoride buildup can calcify your bones and the pineal gland.
-The pineal gland, located in the brain, regulates hormones including melatonin for sleep and fertility hormones.
-When it is calcified it can cause issues with circadian rhythms, fertility issues, and brain disorders such as Alzheimer’s.
+The pineal gland, located in the brain, regulates hormones, including melatonin for sleep and fertility hormones.
+When it is calcified, it can cause issues with circadian rhythms, fertility issues, and brain disorders such as Alzheimer’s.

-Fluoride levels in mother’s milk have been tested and found in very little amounts.
+Fluoride levels in mothers’ milk have been tested and found in very small amounts.
 Babies who are bottle-fed using unfiltered water can receive up to 300 times more fluoride than a baby who is breastfed.

 All water is treated with chlorine to kill harmful bacteria.
 While it’s not ideal, it is necessary to avoid getting sick.
 But up until recently, water districts have started to add chloramines which is a mixture of chlorine and ammonia.

-The problem (besides the obvious) with these chemicals is that they have been suggested to have negative effects on the liver, kidneys, and nervous system.
-Bladder and intestine cancer have been linked to trihalomethanes in animals but enough research has not been concluded on humans.
+The problem (besides the obvious) with these chemicals is that they have been suggested to negatively affect the liver, kidneys, and nervous system.
+Bladder and intestine cancer have been linked to trihalomethanes in animals, but enough research has not been concluded in humans.

-Despite there not being enough concrete, I personally do not want any kind of sewage matter in my water that can potentially harm myself or my family.
+Despite insufficient data, I do not want any kind of sewage matter in my water that can potentially harm myself or my family.

 How Can I Filter My Water?

 A faucet mount is just like the name implies- it’s a filter that can be mounted to your faucet to filter your water.
-Water will pass through a non-woven screen that can trap sand and dirt in it.
+Water will pass through a non-woven screen that can trap sand and dirt.

-Similarly, purchasing a filter pitcher will yield the same results and are not very effective.
+Similarly, purchasing a filter pitcher will yield the same results and are ineffective.